 In 2017, Bitcoin was more of a sudden rally, and many retail investors entered the space due to a bandwagon effect.
 However, times have changed in 2019, and the investors backing Bitcoin have a better understanding of the crypto space, which will make them hold their investments even if the market shows signs of falling.
 This was evident in the recent price drop of over $1,400 in a day.

 After closing near $13,000 apiece on June 26, Bitcoin fell to late $10,000 within a few hours.
 However, this did not create any panic in the market, and the price is back to over $12,200.
+You can get more details about BTC price forecast to get a detailed idea about the future prices of the coin.
 This shows maturity, and that the investors are willing to HODL.

 Bitcoin Better Equipped Than Ever